ryanninodizon/ryanninodizon/README.md

 ### Hi there!
 I'm Ryan also know as "Learn with Jon" 👋
 ![](https://github.com/ryanninodizon/ryanninodizon/blob/main/profile-banner.JPG)

+⚡ Fun fact:
+> "If you have a solid foundation in software development, never doubt that AI will take your job in the near future."

 <!--
 **ryanninodizon/ryanninodizon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.